Bhavsagar Granth: Opposition from Sikhs

 Some Sikhs alleged that the book was insulting to their faith.
 According to them, the book copied several portions from the Sikh holy book Guru Granth Sahib.
 Moreover, the book had several photos in which Bhaniara allegedly imitated Guru Gobind Singh of the Sikhs.
 In one photo, he wore a shining coat and headgear similar to the ones seen in the popular posters of Gobind Singh; in another photo he rode a horse in manner of Gobind Singh.
-He also insisted that his sons be called Sahibzaadas, a term used for Gobind Singh's sons.
-The book also contained stories of Baniara's greatness, narrating how his followers experienced good luck, while those who criticized or taunted him suffered from bad luck.
+He also insisted that his sons be called sahibzadas, which is the title of Gobind Singh's sons.
+The book also contained stories of Baniara's greatness, narrating how his followers experienced good luck, while those who criticised or taunted him suffered from bad luck.

-In September 2001, during a religious ceremony organized by Bhaniara's followers, a newly-formed organization called Khalsa Action Force attacked the function, seized the book and burned it.
+In September 2001, during a religious ceremony organised by Bhaniara's followers, a newly-formed organisation called Khalsa Action Force attacked the function, seized the book and burned it.
 This was followed by several instances of Guru Granth Sahib being burnt in the rural gurudwaras of Punjab.
 The police arrested and presented before media some young men, who stated that they had burned Guru Granth Sahib at the instance of Bhaniara.
 The arrests sparked off violence against Bhaniara's followers, and Bhaniara was himself arrested under the National Security Act.
 No action was taken against those who attacked Bhaniara's followers.

 Ban

 In 2001, the Parkash Singh Badal-led Punjab government banned Bhavsagar Granth and confiscated all its copies, arresting those who were found in possession of these copies.
-The print copy was probably destroyed by the police.
+The print copy was probably destroyed by the Punjab Police.